 This ride starts in the village of Central Tilba.
 There is ample parking in the village most of the year.
-Take refreshments with you, as there are no shops at Mystery Bay.
+Take refreshments with you, as there are no shops at Mystery Bay, but you can have a meal at the winery.

 Ride west from Central Tilba.
-You will soon begin to climb, but the road is not very steep.
+You will soon begin to climb for a couple of kilometres.

 The Ridge Road